ExcaliburZero/minijava/README.md

 # Minijava Compiler
-This is a compiler for the language Minijava that I implementeed as a part of DOug Lea's CSC 444 course in Fall 2018.
+This is a compiler for the language Minijava that I implementeed as a part of Doug Lea's CSC 444 course in Fall 2018.

 ```
 $ cat HelloOne.minijava